DP Compress: a Model Compression Scheme for Generating Efficient Deep Potential Models: Results and Discussion

 We summarize two major factors that affect the performance of DP Compress and its improvement over the original model.
-First, the average number of neighbors (H${}_2$O$<$Cu$<$Al-Cu-Mg) depends on the cutoff radius $r_c$ and the density of a system; with similar network architectures, this factor roughly determines the maximal number of atoms that can be simulated on a given machine (H${}_2$O$>$Cu$>$Al-Cu-Mg in Fig.~\ref{fig:performance} (b)), as well as the ultimate time-to-solution of the compressed model (H${}_2$O$<$Cu$<$Al-Cu-Mg in Figs.~\ref{fig:performance} (c-d)).
-Second, the difference between the cutoff number $N_{cut}$ and the average number of neighbors also plays an important role in determining the speed-up ratio, which explains why on both CPU and GPU, the speed-up ratio for H${}_2$O is much smaller than that for Al-Cu-Mg.
+First, the \MC{maximum number ($N_{cut}$)} of neighbors (H${}_2$O$<$Cu$<$Al-Cu-Mg) depends on the cutoff radius $r_c$ and the density of a system; with similar network architectures, this factor roughly determines the maximal number of atoms that can be simulated on a given machine (H${}_2$O$>$Cu$>$Al-Cu-Mg in Fig.~\ref{fig:performance} (b)), as well as the ultimate time-to-solution of the compressed model (H${}_2$O$<$Cu$<$Al-Cu-Mg in Figs.~\ref{fig:performance} (c-d)).
+Second, the difference between the cutoff number $N_{cut}$ and the average number of neighbors also plays an important role in determining the speed-up ratio. \MC{In the case of water, the $N_{cut}$ and the average number of neighbors are 144 and 88, respectively, while those of the Al-Cu-Mg system are 1800 and 171, respectively.
+This explains} why on both CPU and GPU, the speed-up ratio for H${}_2$O is much smaller than that for Al-Cu-Mg.
 On one hand, the H${}_2$O model is trained from snapshots of liquid water at ambient conditions, so the local density fluctuation is small in water and $N_{cut}$ is close to the average number of neighbors.
-On the other hand, the trained DP model for Al-Cu-Mg system covers the full concentration range, so $N_{cut}$ has to be large enough to cover extreme cases.
-Therefore, in practical simulations, the average number of neighbors is much smaller than $N_{cut}$ and a substantial amount of redundant zeros exist in the environment matrix $\tilde{\mathcal{R}}^i$; this redundant problem is well addressed by the kernel fusion procedure in the compressed model.
+On the other hand, the trained DP model for Al-Cu-Mg system covers the full concentration range, \MC{so $sel_\alpha$ has to be large enough (600) to cover the highest density cases of pure metal configurations.} Therefore, in practical simulations, the average number of neighbors is much smaller than $N_{cut}$ and a substantial amount of redundant zeros exist in the environment matrix $\tilde{\mathcal{R}}^i$; this redundant problem is well addressed by the kernel fusion procedure in the compressed model.